ADLINK-IST/opensplice/docs/html/EvaluationGuide/_sources/networking.txt

 |caution|
-  Note that by default, the ``OSPL_URI`` environment variable refers to a *DDSI* configuration, so to see the extra performance and scalability benefits of OpenSplice DDS's RTNetworking or DDSI2E it is necessary to switch from the default.
+  Note that by default, the ``OSPL_URI`` environment variable refers to a *DDSI* configuration, so to see the extra performance and scalability benefits of Vortex OpenSplice's RTNetworking or DDSI2E it is necessary to switch from the default.